 Good quality sand, gravel and cement should be used.
 The Reasoning – If second quality or cheaper materials are used, they are bound to affect the strength, finish and quality of the structure.

 Wood from thorny trees should not be used.
-The Reasoning – Generally the wood of thorny trees is not suitable for house construction.
+The Reasoning – Generally the wood of thorny trees is not strong, difficult to work with and hence unsuitable for house construction.